Accessibility: being able to utilize products, services, amenities, and environments regardless of level of mobility or ability.

 Universal design: refer to design that considers and is intended to meet the needs of all people regardless of their age, size, ability, or disability or other factors.

-Universal neighbourhood design: a framework of “human-centred design” for all, where places, policy, and information is “usable by the widest range of people operating in the widest range of situations without special or separate design”.37,38
+Universal neighbourhood design: a framework of “Human-centred design” for all, where places, policy, and information is “usable by the widest range of people operating in the widest range of situations without special or separate design”.37,38

 Urban tree canopies: a layer within an urban environment that contains trees or vegetation that provides coverage over the ground.107